xMedox/NeonEngine/README.md

 **Rendering:**
 - The bloom effect is now resolution independent

+**Physics:**
+- Added the getRestitution method to the Collider class

 **Other:**
 - The ALC context now gets cleared before destroying it
 - Added the cleanUp method to the Sound class